UIUCLearningLanguageLab/Humans/readme_project_description.md

 if p2 = 1, and we don't want 'eat coffee', then p1 has to be 1, which implies 'eat' will not be in the corpus, which is not what we want.
 Therefore, we see that such a corpus can not be realized by the PCFG, above.

-A crital problem for the PCFG above is that it makes the distribution of argument nouns independent of the choice of verb (context free), which is in most case, not acceptable for a language embedded with realistic semantics.
-Because in realistic semantics, the combination is interdepedent, we drink liquid and eat foods, the nouns to be take as argument depend on what is the verb (predicate, event).
+A critical problem for the PCFG above is that it makes the distribution of argument nouns independent of the choice of verb (context free), which is in most case, not acceptable for a language embedded with realistic semantics.
+Because in realistic semantics, the combination is interdependent, we drink liquid and eat foods, the nouns to be take as argument depend on what is the verb (predicate, event).
 This makes it very difficult for a PCFG to generate a semantic rich corpus.